cynkra/fledge/README.md

 Using fledge is a discipline, a few habits, that are worth learning!

-What you need to do in practice is, **no matter your fledge committment level**:
+What you need to do in practice is, **no matter your fledge commitment level**:

 - For important commit messages you want recorded in the changelog, you can